- Myrtle Beach Real Estate Information

 Southeast area of Brunswick County, North Carolina - Information about Brunswick Plantation, Crow Creek, Sunset Ridge, Spring Mill Plantation, The Farm at Brunswick and Calabash Lakes within the page Brunswick Isles NC Beach Retirement Real Estate.

-South Strand of Horry County, South Carolina - In Murrells Inlet there is Parmelee, Inlet Palms, Pheasant Run, Linksbrook at Prince Creek, Creekhaven at Prince Creek West, Brookefield Estates, Hunters Grove, Seasons at Prince Creek West, Enclave at International Club, and Majestic Oaks.
+South Strand of Horry County, South Carolina - In Murrells Inlet there is Parmelee, Inlet Palms, Pheasant Run, Linksbrook at Prince Creek, Creekhaven at Prince Creek West, Brookefield Estates, Hunters Grove, Seasons at Prince Creek West, Enclave at International Club, Kings Grant and Majestic Oaks.
 In Litchfield there is Bridges of Litchfield.

 When time comes to retire and we think about moving to the Myrtle Beach, South Carolina area or anywhere else the life style we plan to have plays a large part in the purchase of a place where you will call home.
 A condo or townhouse usually is at the top of the list for those who do not want lawn maintenance,